FIWARE/tutorials.NGSI-v2/docs/iot-agent.md

 switch the **Smart Lamp** on and off by sending requests to the Orion Context Broker, rather than sending UltraLight 2.0 requests directly the IoT devices as we did in the [previous tutorial](iot-sensors.md).

+> **Note:** If the device is provisioned, but no data concerning the Entity is present in the context broker yet, the invocation must
+> include the `type` of the Entity to succeed.
+However if the Entity `type` is already known
+> to the broker, this hint
+> is not necessary.
+This is because the registration is matched on both `id` and `type`.

 ### Ringing the Bell

 To invoke the `ring` command, the `ring` attribute must be updated in the context.